jyje/portfolio/index.md

 - Creating Computer Vision Workflows
 - Designing Machine Learning Pipelines in Cloud-Native Environments

-For more information, please visit [about]{:.heading.flip-title} page.
+For more information, please visit [About]{:.heading.flip-title} page.
 Questions or suggestions are always welcome.
-If you have any questions, please feel free to send a contact [mail]{:.heading.flip-title}.
+If you have any questions, please feel free to send a contact [Mail]{:.heading.flip-title}.

 <!-- Top -->
 <div>